 In 1986, Dick Griffin was promoted to Chief Inspector and moved to the Household of The Duke of Edinburgh, Prince Phillip, for whom he worked over 13 very enjoyable years between 1986-1999, the highlight of which was being attacked by a giant panda whilst on a visit to China.

-In 1999, Dick Griffin became a Personal Protection Officer to Her Majesty The Queen, for whom he worked during the next 14 years until his retirement in 2013.
-This period was the pinnacle of Dick Griffin’s career as he travelled throughout the world to over 150 countries with Her Majesty and was fortunate to meet Nelson Mandela, His Holiness The Pope, President Bush and sporting icons like Paula Radcliffe.
+In 1999, Dick Griffin became a Personal Protection Officer to Her Majesty Queen Elizabeth II, for whom he worked during the next 14 years until his retirement in 2013.
+This period was the pinnacle of Dick Griffin’s career as he travelled throughout the world to over 160 countries with Her Majesty and was fortunate to meet Nelson Mandela, His Holiness The Pope, President Bush and sporting icons like Paula Radcliffe.

 Highlights of those years were his involvement in the arrangements of both the Golden and Diamond Jubilee Celebrations as well as The 2012 London Olympics.
 Dick was sworn to secrecy about the James Bond clip for the opening ceremony, and even his wife didn’t know about it.

-In 2010, Richard ‘Dick’ Griffin was promoted to Superintendent and held the position known as ‘The Queen's Police Officer’ until he retired, when he was honoured by being made a Lieutenant of the Royal Victorian Order (LVO), a personal decoration from Her Majesty as a way of rewarding distinguished personal in her service, and on her own initiative rather than by ministerial recommendation.
+In 2010, Richard ‘Dick’ Griffin was promoted to Superintendent and held the position known as ‘The Queen's Police Officer’ until he retired, when he was honoured by being made a Lieutenant of the Royal Victorian Order (LVO), a personal decoration from the Queen as a way of rewarding distinguished personal in her service, and on her own initiative rather than by ministerial recommendation.